-Galley Counter
+Galley Counter Top

-The galley counter around the sink is Corian and can be cleaned with soap and water, or you can use a common solvent on tough spots.
+The galley counter top is made from Corian and can be cleaned with soap and water, or you can use a common solvent on tough spots.
 Be sure no abrasive cleaner is used, as there is the possibility it could scratch the surface.
 A protective pad should always be placed under hot utensils.